Dos and Don'ts for Contact Lens Wearers

 - Don't expose your contact lenses to any water: tap, bottled, distilled, lake, or ocean water.
 Never use non-sterile water (distilled water, tap water, or any homemade saline solution).
 Exposure of contact lenses to water has been associated with Acanthamoeba keratitis, a corneal infection that is resistant to treatment and cure.

 - Don't put your lenses in your mouth to wet them.
 Saliva is not a sterile solution.

 - Don't transfer contact lens solutions into smaller travel size containers.
 This can affect the sterility of the solution which can lead to an eye infection.
 Transferring solutions into smaller size containers may also leave consumers open to accidentally using a solution that is not intended for the eyes.

-Excerpted from FDA Consumer, June 16, 2009; Updated by Remedy Health Media
+Sources: FDA Consumer, June 16, 2009; Centers for Disease Control and Prevention (CDC); Updated by Remedy Health Media